 The Garden Clinic provides a free, confidential, non judgemental, integrated Sexual Health Service in Slough, Bracknell and Maidenhead.

 Testing and treatment of sexual infections (STIs), emergency contraception, HIV testing and treatment and emergency treatment following HIV risk (PEP) are all available.
+For information about Pre-Exposure Prophylaxis (PrEP) or Post Exposure Prophylaxis (PEP), please click here.

 Sex is a normal part of most people's lives.
 Whatever your sexuality or preference we are not here to judge but to help inform your choices and to support you to remain healthy.
 The service is completely free.